 3-set up payable on death registrations

 However, you must add the capability of naming a beneficiary to the account; most banks, savings and loans, credit unions, and brokerage houses permit you to do so.
-You’ll need to be persistent and push your institution for the necessary forms because it takes some additional time and paperwork.
+You’ll need to be persistent and push your institution for the necessary forms because it takes additional time and paperwork.

-4-tax free gifts –
+4-tax gifts –

 Beneficiary designations –